-- citizenship and social welfare, e.g. the way people recycle material and how environments are changed for the better or worse, - discussions and debates, e.g. issues of local, national and international concern, - scientific study of animals and understanding humans, e.g. life cycles and healthy living links directly to areas within the personal and health sections of PSHE including Relationship and Sex Education (RSE).
+- 1. Citizenship and social welfare, e.g. the way people recycle material and how environments are changed for better or worse - 2.
+Discussions and debates, e.g. issues of local, national and global concerns - Scientific study of animals and understanding of humans, e.g. life cycles and healthy living link directly to areas within the personal and health sections of PSHE programmes of study, including SRE